Is your dog at risk for T. cruzi infection, which can lead to heart problems and sudden death?

 In addition to presenting subtle symptoms, T. cruzi infection in dogs isn’t something most veterinarians routinely test for.
 When dogs are tested for T. cruzi infection, most diagnostics are conducted off-site at a veterinary college or a university-operated diagnostic lab.

-“The problem is not considered large enough to direct any resources to developing a common-use test and also to promote the treatments that can be used,” Tarleton said.
+“The problem is not considered large enough to direct any resources to develop a common-use test and also to promote the treatments that can be used,” Tarleton said.

 But Tarleton doesn’t recommend dog owners just start bringing in any of their lethargic dogs for testing without any other factors.
 If these factors are present, though — and the dogs are known to have prolonged, repeated exposure to the outdoor environment where T. cruzi infection is suspected or is known to have been transmitted — “seeking such a test would be reasonable/advisable,” Tarleton said.